Inventory

 Red with Tan Leather Interior

-This example was purchased by the father of the original owner family who retained the car until 2018 when it was sold by Fantasy Junction to the current owners.
-Delivered new to Los Altos, California resident Don Holland, he must have made an impressive presence with this rare car in the mid 1950s driving amidst the large American cars of the 1950s.
+This example was purchased by the father of the original owner family, Dan Holland.
+After a two-day negotiation, Holland purchased 3073 directly from Stan Arnolt in Warsaw, IN and proceeded to drive it to his home in Los Altos, California.
+He must have made an impressive presence with this rare car crossing half of America in the mid 1950s amidst the large American cars on highways and side roads.
 Holland was a maven for documentation on his Bolide, sending and retaining numerous letters to Arnolt and Bristol, retaining all returned Arnolt company correspondences and period documentation including the original purchase invoice, all of which support the history of this car from delivery.
 Letters cover the purchase of spare parts, advice on specifications, a letter from Isky Cams specifying the camshaft they might supply for the Bolide, camshaft grind specs from Bristol (1962), and invoices for engine and exhaust parts purchases.
 Additionally, local northern California service invoices dating back to the 1960s are also on file with the car.

-The current owner purchased this car in 2018 and commissioned a cost no object restoration performed by renowned Bristol UK experts in coachwork, interior trim, and mechanical rebuilds for the engine, gearbox, suspension, and brake system.
-The lead on the restoration is regarded as the foremost specialist on 2-liter Bristols, as recognized by the Bristol Owners Heritage Trust.
+The Holland family retained the car until late 2017 when it was sold by Fantasy Junction to the current owners who commissioned a cost no object restoration performed by renowned Bristol UK experts in coachwork, interior trim, and mechanical rebuilds for the engine, gearbox, suspension, and brake system.
+The lead on the restoration is regarded as one of four premier specialists on 2-liter Bristols, as recognized by the Bristol Owners Heritage Trust and recommended by the long-standing President of the Bristol Owners Club.
 During the restoration the matching numbers engine block and head was rebuilt including machining and balancing using new Cosworth pistons, new unleaded valves, a fresh set of connecting rods, new valve springs, new camshaft and cam followers, and a tuned exhaust manifold.
 The block, crank, rods, pulley, and flywheel were all machined and balanced.
 Engine experts at Stanton Motorsports (providing service to Nick Mason’s GTO and other significant performance cars in the UK) determined the historical porting performed under original ownership to have been well done so this was not altered, rather only cleaned during the rebuild.
 The gearbox was also comprehensively rebuilt including new synchros and the installation of a Laycock de Normanville overdrive with remote gearshift.
-The resultant efforts of this restoration concluded in 2021 with ongoing mechanical services through 2023 provided by Burlingame Motors including refinement to mechanical systems, fluid changes, gasket changes, and electrical wiring adjustments/replacement as typically experienced during post-restoration sorting.
+Importantly, the gearbox was built with a fixed non-synchro 1st gear, which is a superior alternative to the often-troublesome freewheeling first gear frequently found on Bristol gearboxes.
+The restoration spanned December 2017-June 2019 when it returned to San Francisco, CA. Between 2021 and 2023, ongoing mechanical services have been provided by Burlingame Motors including refinement to mechanical systems, fluid changes, gasket changes, and electrical wiring adjustments/replacement as typically experienced during post-restoration sorting.
+During the restoration sorting process, the speedometer was replaced with a zeroed out new old stock speedometer which today indicates approximately 79 miles.
+The current owner reports that since the restoration was completed, they have driven the car approximately 2,000 miles consisting of local drives, two trips to Monterey, Ca, and a drive up the pacific coast to San Francisco.

 Today this Arnolt-Bristol Bolide presents in beautiful condition with excellent red paint and overall cosmetics that represent the unique Scaglione/Bertone body design with beauty and authenticity.
 The vivid red finish is not only highly lustrous and smooth, the body surfaces and contours are accurately executed.
-The passenger side of the front fender top surface alongside the hood has a small stress crack in the finish where the hood fit is slightly off.
+The passenger side of the front fender top surface alongside the hood has a small stress crack in the finish where the hood fits to the body.
 The distinctive grille, inboard headlights, and central hood scoop deliver a daring front end which crowns at the center of the cowl, uniquely so in this advanced design.
 During the restoration a set of 16 x 4J Borrani knock-off center hub wheels with chrome plated triple-ear Arnolt branded knock offs were installed and fitted with Avon tires.
 Although the original wheels and wheel covers are included as spares, these rare and sporty knock-off wheels add a fantastic competition touch to the Bolide history.
 The low-profile windscreen, roadster configuration, and lack or distracting chrome or exterior trim make for a truly spectacular statement of purity in design and competition preparation.

 The underside of the car is exemplary in every respect with excellent and correct finishes, modest updates allowing for modern materials, detailed casting artistry for the engine and gearbox, and excellent finishes throughout.
 The quality and attention to detail remain among the best one might find should they find the rare occasion to discover another Bolide of this distinction.